crandmck/test/README.md

 # Overview

-The StrongLoop Zone library addresses several problems that make it hard to reason about asynchronous control flow in Node:
+The StrongLoop Zone library addresses several issues in Node application development:

   * Stack traces are useless when an asynchronous function fails.